XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 TODO: Validate these numbers as they may be slightly low for trust lines.
 For example, in addition to the above data, trust lines require two directory entries for low/high nodes that get created for each trust line (i.e., for each RippleState object).
 This creates two root objects, each 98 bytes, adding 196 bytes in total per unique issuer/holder.
 Conversely, for CFTs, the page structure allows for up to 32 issuances to be held by a single token holder while only incurring around 102 bytes for a CFTokenPage.
 Thus, every time an account wants to hold a new token, the current Trustline implementation would require _at least_ 430 bytes every time.
 If we imagine a single account holding 20 tokens, CFTs would require ~1040 bytes, whereas trust lines would require ~8,600 bytes!

- ### 1.7.0 Free CFTs
-When an holder creates a `CFTokenPage`, if the holder owns at most 2 items in the ledger including the new page, the account's owner reserve is treated as zero instead of the normal amount.
-This is following the status quo of how free trustlines work today.

 # Implementation Notes